-Statement 2: The second statement is the EXECUTE IMMEDITAE – INTO statement.
+The second statement is the EXECUTE IMMEDIATE – INTO statement.
 In this statement right after writing the reserved phrase execute immediate we write the name of the variable sql_qry.
 The same variable into which we store the SELECT statement.

 On execution the runtime engine will replace this variable with the content it is holding, which in our case is a SELECT statement.
-If there is no error then the runtime engine will execute the underlying SELECT statement and return its result if there is any.
+If there is no error then the runtime engine will execute the underlying SELECT statement.
+Thereafter return its result if there is any.